dsolstad/walkthrough-try2hack.nl/level10.md

 -!- Irssi: Closing query with =LEVEL10-605
 ```

-If this doesn't work, then open ports 3713 to 3723, go around your routher or figure out something else.
+If the DCC chat doesn't work, then open ports 3713 to 3723, go around your router or figure out something else.